Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

-Let us recall a classical fact: if there is a non-constant morphism from a one-dimensional connected linear algebraic group $G$ to $\Gm$, then $G=\Gm$.
+Let us recall a classical fact: if there is a non-constant morphism from a one-dimensional connected linear algebraic group $J$ to $\Gm$, then $J \simeq \Gm$.
 Indeed, the other one-dimensional connected linear algebraic group is the additive group $\G_a$, and there is no non-trivial morphism $\G_a \to \G_m$.

-If we mod out $G_0$ and $G$ by $T$ in the exact sequence \eqref{exact sequence} (in \S\ref{Mori fibrations}), we see that $G/T$ is an extension of a finite group with a torus of dimension $\le 1$, and so $G/T$ is $\Gm$ or the trivial group.
-But there are no non-trivial extensions between algebraic tori (consequence of \cite[\S 11.14, Corollary 1]{Bor91}), and so $G$ must be a torus of dimension $\le 3$. \end{proof}
+If we mod out $G_0$ and $G$ by $T$ in the exact sequence \eqref{exact sequence} (in \upshape\S~\ref{Mori fibrations}), we see that $G/T$ is an extension of a finite group with a torus of dimension $\le 1$.
+By the previous paragraph, $G/T$ is $\Gm$ or the trivial group.
+But there are no non-trivial extensions between algebraic tori (consequence of \cite[\upshape\S 11.14, Corollary 1]{Bor91}), and so $G$ must be a torus of dimension $\le 3$. \end{proof}